vonidor01/styleguide/shellguide.md

 A function called `main` is required for scripts long enough to contain at least one other function.

-In order to easily find the start of the program, put the main program in a function called `main` as the bottom most function.
+In order to easily find the start of the program, put the main program in a function called `main` as the bottom-most function.
 This provides consistency with the rest of the code base as well as allowing you to define more variables as `local` (which can't be done if the main code is not a function).
 The last non-comment line in the file should be a call to `main`:

 ```shell